 – Control of power delivery

 – Slow-speed balance and maneuvering

 – Lifting (single person and multi-person)

-After a good nights’ sleep, your mind will reset and you will be ready to build upon the skills learned the previous day.
+After a good nights’ rest, your mind will reset and you will be ready to build upon the skills learned the previous day.

-Depending on how harsh the previous winter was, lessons may include:
+Depending on what terrain is available, lessons may include:

 – Narrow track riding and ruts